 About the book

 Dieter Baeu was born in Nazi Germany, the son of a Wehrmacht officer.
 Yvette was born in wartime Bulgaria.
-Each of their families escaped to America-Yvette’s Jewish parents, a step ahead of the Nazis, and Dieter’s on a flight from the Russian occupation.
+Each of their families escaped -Yvette’s Jewish parents, a step ahead of the Nazis, and Dieter’s on a flight from the Russian occupation.
 They were not an unlikely couple.
 What they shared, from the start, was an attitude towards life as a thing to be savored and always lived in the moment.
 Their moments added up to fill eighteen happy years.
 Their story, told in short bursts of memory intertwined with the everyday realities of illness and death and the many stages of mourning, is at once a guide to grief and a stunning meditation on the purpose of life and death.

 YOU ARE GONE